IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ===================  ===============================================================================================================  ======
 LineType             Line type {AC, DC, Transformer, Converter}
 Switching            The transmission line is able to switch on/off                                                                   Yes/No
-PeriodIniNet         Installation period (year)                                                                                       Year
+InitialPeriod        Installation period (year)                                                                                       Year
-PeriodFinNet         Retirement   period (year)                                                                                       Year
+FinalPeriod          Retirement   period (year)                                                                                       Year
 Voltage              Line voltage (e.g., 400, 220 kV, 220/400 kV if transformer).
 Used only for plotting purposes                     kV
 Length               Line length (only used for reporting purposes).
 If not defined, computed as 1.1 times the geographical distance  km
 LossFactor           Transmission losses equal to the line flow times this factor                                                     p.u.